The 10 Steps to Life Changing Wealth.

 Give generously: Contribute to your community through time, money, or action.
 Focus on what you can give now; abundance builds happiness, networks, and long-term wealth.

-Invest wisely: Favor diversified, low-cost index funds for reliable long-term growth.
-Warren Buffett certainly thinks so.
-Real estate and other active investments can come later, once your foundation is set.
+Invest wisely: Favor diversified, low-cost index funds for reliable long-term growth, like this one.
+Real estate and other active investments should wait until step 9+, after you have a strong foundation.

 The 10 Steps to Wealth